-Level-Funded Pros and Cons
+Level-Funded Health Plan Pros and Cons

-Level-funded plans have been rising in popularity in the past few years.
+Level-funded health plans have been rising in popularity in the past few years.
 According to The Kaiser Family Foundation’s 2021 Employer Health Benefits Survey, the percentage of small firms that report having a level-funded plan has been steadily increasing since 2019.

-Level-funded plans are attractive to many employer groups because they strike a balance between the risky but rewarding self-insured plan and the steady but pricey fully-insured health plan.
+Level-funded health plans are attractive to many employer groups because they strike a balance between the risky but rewarding self-insured plan and the steady but pricey fully-insured health plan.
 In a level-funded health plan, a group pays a monthly premium that is held in an account to cover claims costs, administrative services, and stop loss coverage throughout the year.
 If health costs were lower than expected, the group receives a refund for the amount that was paid in excess.
 This refund is split with the insurance carrier.

-Pros and Cons of Level-Funding
+Pros and Cons of Level-Funded Health Plans

 - Predictable monthly premium.
 One of the main appeals of a fully-insured plan is the consistency of the monthly premium and the knowledge that the cost is steady throughout the year, making budgeting easier and keeping risk low.
 The level-funded plan maintains this consistency by distilling the plan costs into a set monthly premium, providing the lower cost benefit of a self-funded plan while keeping the stability of a fully-insured plan.

 - Higher claims costs are absorbed by the plan’s stop loss insurance.
 This occurs with a self-funded plan, too, but it’s still important to note.
 In both types of plans, there’s no risk of exorbitantly high claims costs above the attachment point for the stop loss insurance.